The performance and handling of your vehicle depend on the tyres. After all, tyres are the only point of contact between the car and the road.

 If you drive on unpaved roads or enjoy some off-roading, tyre versatility is essential.
 An all-terrain tyre may be enough.
 Or you may consider the added sidewall protection of an off-road tyre.
 Many specialty 4x4 tyres, such as mud tyres, offer added traction for various terrains.

 Finally, be aware that different tyre types handle differently.
 Give yourself time to adjust when driving, accelerating and braking with new tyres.

-Winter tyre tread patterns are designed to be effective on snow and slush.
-They offer improved handling and shorter braking distances on snow and ice.
+Winter tyres have a tread pattern designed to be effective on snow and slush and are able to withstand freezing temperatures.
+Most importantly, they offer improved handling and shorter braking distances on snow and ice.

 Summer tyres offer excellent road grip, handling, and shorter braking distances on dry roads and are also able to handle slippery roads following heavy rain.